Information for new international students

-Counseling at Cornell Health is a safe, non-judgmental forum to talk with someone privately about any concern, including culture shock, home-sickness, sadness, and academic stress.
+Counseling & Psychological Services (CAPS) at Cornell Health offers a safe, non-judgmental forum to talk with someone privately about any concern, including culture shock, home-sickness, sadness, and academic stress.
 Some students who are experiencing ongoing depression, anxiety, or other mental health concerns – or neurological conditions such as ADD (attention deficit disorder) or ADHD (attention deficit hyperactivity disorder) – may also benefit from medications prescribed through our psychiatry services.

-- Visit our Counseling & Psychiatry page to learn more about the full range of services we offer.
+- Visit our Mental Health Care page to learn about the full range of support services we offer.

-- You can also stop by one of our Let’s Talk walk-in locations if you want to start with a short conversation or consultation with a counselor.
+- You can also stop by one of our Let’s Talk walk-in locations if you want to to consult informally with a counselor without an appointment.

 - Many students find sharing with and learning from other international students to be helpful.
 Learn about our “International Student Support Group” on our Group Counseling page.

 - Our Health Topics section has helpful tips and information about staying mentally and physically healthy at Cornell.

-- More resources for emotional, social, and academic support are available on Cornell’s Caring Community website.
+- More resources for emotional, social, and academic support are available on Mental Health at Cornell.

 Unlike countries with nationalized health care, fees are charged for all health services received in the U.S. The cost of health care tends to rise with the level of care provided – with “Primary Care” being the least expensive, and “Emergency Care” and “Hospitalization” being the most expensive (refer to chart above).

 SHP does not cover most dental or vision care services.
 Such care can be very costly in the U.S., so you may want to consider enrolling in Cornell’s optional dental and/or vision plan if you anticipate needing these services.

 Language translation assistance